backdrop-contrib/draggableviews/README.txt

 Using hook_draggableviews_handler_native_arguments_alter(&$arguments, $view, &$form_values) {} You may remove or change the arguments save to the database, just as the "Prepare arguments with PHP code" option.
 See draggavleviews.api.php for more details.

-In the $arguments array, Contextual filters are number keyed and exposed filters are name keyed.

 Removed Arguments:
 - The pager 'item_per_page' exposed filter will never be saved.